alvarogarcia7/blog_source/content/blog/2015-03-16-tdd-meetup-retrospective.markdown

     * No one complained about the lack of beamer.
 So don't worry too much if your host doesn't have one, as long as everybody can get close to the (big) screen.

 * About the LinkedList kata:
     * This, as a first TDD example was too complex.
-Getting into TDD with classes, and serveral functions at the same time might be difficult.
+Getting into TDD with classes, and several functions at the same time might be difficult.
     * Too academic.
 This is an example you will usually never implement yourself, as there are libraries who provide it.
 Therefore, not applicable.

 * About the Password kata: